 - Downsizing to release additional equity

-- Taking more investment risk with the expectation this will provide additional longer term returns with your investments/ pensions etc.
+- Taking more investment risk with the expectation this will provide additional longer-term returns with your investments/ pensions etc.

-The ‘what ifs’
+The ‘what ifs’ of financial forecasting

-Financial forecasts usually include a number of different scenarios and these can include several ‘what if’ worst case scenarios.
+Financial forecasts usually include a number of different scenarios and these can include several ‘what if’ worst-case scenarios.
 These could include; the premature death/ long term illness of a breadwinner in a family; an assumed investment market crash; and the potential need for costly long term care in later life.